 Strategic Financial Management, DVG

 Helaba's arrangement to finance new trams for Duisburg breaks new ground in this business area.
-Christoph Wolff initiated the deal in his capacity as team leader at Helaba's CRM Public Authorities/Municipal Corporations unit.
+Christoph Wolff at Helaba's Public Authorities unit initiated the deal.
 Changing perspectives was a big part of his job in relation to the transaction.
 "Look at the proposed investment through the usual commercial prism and it is impossible not to notice the glaring imbalance: local public transport is a chronically loss-making business," Wolff states.
 This is primarily down to factors linked with social and environmental policy: tickets need to be affordable for as many people as possible, but local public transport must also be attractive enough to tempt people out of the car.
 Achieving both of these things and making money at the same time is unrealistic and everyone understands that.
 "The first response of most bankers running a rule over the books of a municipal public transport corporation would be to run for the hills," concedes Thomas Brauers, head of Strategic Financial Management at DVG.
 This explains why city public transport corporations have generally tended to use municipal indemnity bonds to finance new vehicles.
 Now, however, Helaba has brought its wide-ranging expertise to bear to devise a solution that enables DVG to finance its new fleet independently and put the unusual transaction on a sound footing.
 Why is this particular deal so attractive?

 Christoph Wolff and Thomas Brauers look at each other and smile.
 The two financial experts know that explaining this means sharing an insight into a tremendously complex system.
 "The City of Duisburg has an obligation to provide local public transport.
 And it has transferred this responsibility to DVG," says Thomas Brauers.
 The municipal energy companies commonly operated by German municipal authorities are usually profitable – and their profits are subject to tax.
 Municipal authorities can, however, offset these pre-tax profits against their losses from local public transport operations to strengthen their balance sheet and this is the model adopted in Duisburg by combined energy and public transport company DVV.